AkshatM/NoteTaker/README.md

 # About

-This is a note-taking app that lets you take notes, built with React and Semantic UI.
+This is a note-taking app that lets you take notes, built with React and Semantic UI, built in about six hours.

 # Usage

 Just open `index.html`, and see the magic!
+Or visit the GitHub site [here](akshatm.github.io/NoteTaker).

 # Development